tejavarma-aln/TallyWhatsappSender/README.md

 **Possible Errors**

-1) "contact number is invalid " - this is due you didn't filled the mobile number in ledger and it should be 12 digit including country code (Ex 911234567890)
+1)"contact number is invalid " - this is due you didn't filled the mobile number in ledger and it should be 12 digit including country      code (Ex 911234567890)

 2)"chrome driver not find " - this is due you didn't place all the files in tally folder or chromedriver.exe file is missing or deleted